fmanimashaun/expanding-panels/README.md

 # Expanding Panels Project

 ## Overview

 The Expanding Panels project is a web application that showcases a set of panels with different backgrounds.
-When a panel is clicked, it expands to fill the entire container width, providing more information about the selected panel.
+When a panel clicks, it expands to fill the entire container width, providing more information about the selected conference.
 This project is built using HTML, CSS, and JavaScript with the help of the Tailwind CSS framework.

 ## Features

-- **Interactive Panel Expansion:** Clicking on a panel triggers an event that expands the selected panel to occupy the full width of the container while the other panels shrink to their original size.
+- **Interactive Panel Expansion:** Clicking on a panel triggers an event that expands the selected panel to occupy the full width of the container.
+In contrast, the other panels shrink to their original size.
 This interaction provides a visually engaging experience for users.

 - **Dynamic Background Images:** Each panel has a unique background image, which adds visual appeal and helps convey the theme of the content.